tschomacker/generalizing-passages-identification-bert/README.md

-# Automatic Identification of Generalizing Passages in German Fictional Texts using BERT with Monolingual and Multilingual Training Data
+# <p align=center>Automatic Identification of Generalizing Passages in German Fictional Texts using BERT with Monolingual and Multilingual Training Data</p>
 by [@tschomacker](https://github.com/tschomacker), [@tidoe](https://github.com/tidoe) and [@marina-frick](https://github.com/marina-frick)
 ## Introduction
 This work is concerned with the automatic identification of generalizing passages like *all ducks lay eggs or tigers are usually striped* (cf. Leslie and Lerner, 2016).
 In fictional texts, these passages often express some sort of (self-)reflection of a character or narrator or a universal truth which holds across the context of the fictional world (cf. Lahn and Meister, 2016, p.
 184), and therefore they are of particular interest for narrative understanding in the computational literary studies.